Greatness7/tes3conv/readme.md

 # tes3conv

+Get the latest version from the [releases](https://github.com/Greatness7/tes3conv/releases) page.

 A simple command-line tool that lets you convert TES3 plugin files (`.esp`) into JSON files (`.json`), and vice-versa.

 ```